thacherT1D/scoobydoo/README.md

 **What I would do differently next time:**
 <ul>
-  <li>Make key decisions earlier - mobile was the right plaform for my project, but we were not taught mobile in this course.
+  <li>Make key decisions earlier - mobile was the right platform for my project, but we were not taught mobile in this course.
 I wavered on whether or not to use Ionic or build it as a NEAP app that we were taught.
 I'm glad I chose Ionic because it better fits the mission of the app, but I could have saved time if I had made that decision sooner</li>
   <li>Design for the best structure - I designed my data as I would have for a PostGres database, while very similar to the ngCordova SQLite plugin, it is not exactly the same.
 Rather than retrofitting PostGres design, next time I would spend more time understanding and designing in SQLite, even if that meant spending more time in the planning phase.</li>
 </ul>